 World’s first training Centre for Quantum Biology established at the University of Surrey with £1m support from the Leverhulme Trust

-The Centre, which will be headed by Professors Johnjoe McFadden and Jim Al-Khalili, will train a new generation of scientists with the skills needed to study and even exploit the quantum underpinnings of life from efficient energy transport in photosynthesis to the quantum-guided navigational skills of Christmas robins.
+The Centre, which Professors Johnjoe McFadden and Jim Al-Khalili will head, will train a new generation of scientists with the skills needed to study and even exploit the quantum underpinnings of life from efficient energy transport in photosynthesis to the quantum-guided navigational skills of Christmas robins.

-Up to seven PhD students will be recruited each year for the next three years who will engage in a three-year interdisciplinary training and research programme.
+Up to seven PhD students will be recruited each year for the next three years to engage in a three-year interdisciplinary training and research programme.
 Students will work on projects from photosynthesis to nanotechnology.

 Quantum mechanics is the strangest of sciences.
-It allows particles to be in two, or two hundred places at once, possess spooky connections, or travel through otherwise impenetrable barriers.
+It allows particles to be in two hundred places at once, possess spooky connections or travel through otherwise impenetrable barriers.
 But these counterintuitive or weird aspects of quantum mechanics were thought to be relevant only to the tiniest particles of matter, such as protons, electrons or photons.

 Professor Jim Al-Khalili, Co-Director of the Centre for Quantum Biology at the University of Surrey, said: “A novel aspect of the Centre is that it will also exploit cutting-edge technologies, such as nanotechnology or synthetic biology to study quantum biology.
-For example, studying quantum mechanics of photosynthesis is difficult inside living cells or even in test tubes so members of the team will attach chlorophyll molecules to carbon nanotubes so that the systems for energy capture can be studied more effectively.
-Another example is bird navigation where it has been shown that the European robin appears to use quantum entanglement – the ability of distant particles to retain ‘spooky’ connections – to navigate around the globe.
+For example, studying quantum mechanics of photosynthesis is difficult inside living cells or even in test tubes.
+So, team members will attach chlorophyll molecules to carbon nanotubes so that the systems for energy capture can be studied more effectively.
+Another example is bird navigation.
+It has been shown that the European robin appears to use quantum entanglement – the ability of distant particles to retain ‘spooky’ connections – to navigate around the globe.
 But the robin is not an easy experimental model so scientists involved in the Centre will be using synthetic biology tools to move the bird’s compass into the much more tractable fruit fly, which has been the favourite animal of geneticists for more than a century.
 Once in the fruit fly, the genes involved in the compass can be manipulated to discover how the system works.”

 Two years ago, McFadden and Al-Khalili wrote the first popular science book to describe this exciting and revolutionary new science: Life on the Edge: The Coming of Age of Quantum Biology.
 The year 2018 is the perfect year for Quantum Biology to come of age.